-Only leaf and needle biomass samples from Litterfall collection bouts scheduled for archive and chemical analyses are shipped to external facilities.
-Before shipping samples, verify with Domain Manager and cross-check the TOS multi-year schedule on the NEON intranet to ensure that the current year is scheduled for litter bioarchive and leaf chemistry analyses.
-Information included in this SOP conveys science-based packaging, shipping, and handling requirements, not lab-specific or logistical demands.
-For that information, reference the NEON CLA Intranet site (available through the sampling support library) and the Domain Chemical Hygiene Plan and Biosafety Manual (AD[03]).
+Only leaf and needle biomass samples from Litterfall collection bouts scheduled for chemistry and archive are shipped to external facilities.
+Before shipping samples, verify with Domain Manager and cross-check the TOS multi-year schedule on the NEON intranet to ensure that the current year is scheduled for litter chemistry and archive.
+Follow the instructions in NEON Protocol and Procedure: Shipping Ecological Samples, Sensors, and Equipment (RD[19]) in order to ship samples to external laboratories for chemical analysis and to the biorepository for archive.
+Follow the sample shipping timelines outlined in Table 4.